Five Days in Paris

 Five Days In Paris is a 1995 fiction novel by Danielle Steel and published by Delacorte Press.
 It analyzes honour, integrity and commitment into relationships, as well as hope.
 The book was a best-seller of Publishers Weekly for eighteen weeks.

 Plot

-The story follows two Americans, Peter Haskell, a man with a strong career and family and Olivia Thatcher, two citizens from different backgrounds and cultures who meet in the Ritz in Paris, France on the night of a bomb threat.
-The latter character is a woman who is unhappily married to a leading senator, and the first being the president of a significant pharmaceutical empire.
+The story follows two Americans, Peter Haskell and Olivia Thatcher, who meet in the Ritz in Paris on the night of a bomb threat.
+They are from different backgrounds and cultures.
+Olivia is unhappily married to a leading senator, and Peter has a family and is the president of a pharmaceutical empire.